 It’s tough to decide on the dental intervention that would best suit your condition.
-However, consulting with experienced dentists like Goldstein Garber & Salama will help you get the most suitable treatment for your dental problem.
+However, consulting with experienced Atlanta dentists like Goldstein Garber & Salama will help you get the most suitable treatment for your dental problem.
 You should consider the following factors to determine the tooth replacement method that suits you best:

 - Durability: Since dental implants fuse with the jawbone, they live longer as compared to dentures.
 Dental implants can last for over 2+ decades, while dentures only last for 7-10 years.